TouK/nussknacker/docs/scenarios_authoring/DesignerTipsAndTricks.md

 ![img](img/enumToAnyConversion.png)

+### Safe list navigation

+Often, we are interested in the first element of the list.
+If the list is empty and we try to access the first element, we will get a runtime error.
+The obvious way out is to use the Elvis operator:

+`myList.size == 0 ? null : myList[0]`

+There is a shorter way to achieve exactly the same:

+`myList.^[true]`

+How does it work?
+The `.^` returns a first element of a filtered list.
+In our case the filtering predicate is simply `true`, so the filter will return the original list.
+The `.^` will safely return the first element of the list - if it exists, or `null` if the list is empty.
+If you want the last element of the list - and you are not certain whether list is empty or not - just use:

+`myList.$[true]`

 ### Non-trivial operations on JSON records and lists

 The `!` operator is truly powerful; one can achieve a lot of magic with it.
 A few examples.